-The Group continues to pursue the active commutations policy of its portfolios started in 2003, the main goals being to reduce the volatility of claims reserves, to reduce the administrative costs and to allow for capital optimization.
+Started in 2003, the Group continues to pursue the active commutation policy of its portfolios, the main goals being to reduce the volatility of claims reserves, to reduce the administrative costs and to allow for capital optimization.
 This policy will be continued by focusing efforts on the U.S. run-off activities, business exposed to Asbestos and Pollution risks, and some treaties written by the former Converium company acquired by SCOR.